-At the time of the Diamond Jubilee Anniversary Third Edition (2012), peoples' perception of historical event is changing, especially for those events which took place in, and since the 20th century, and have been captured by film and sound recording.
-The digital revolution which is providing ever increasing access to these records by television, radio and on-line vehicles such as YouTube, Google, Wikipedia, and the rapid growth in Blogging, Twitter and FaceBook is increasing awareness of the ferment of modern day life.
-The Winsham Web Museum is proud of the small part it plays in this information explosion, but prides itself on doing it quietly!
-However on one of our pages to can hear a robin sing-can you find it?
+At the time of the Second Edition (2009), peoples' perception of historical event is changing, especially for those events which took place in, and since the 20th century, and have been captured by film and sound recording.
+The digital revolution which is providing ever increasing access to these records by television, radio and on-line vehicles such as YouTube, Google and Wikipedia, to name just a few, is increasing awareness of the relevance of past events to present day life.
+The Winsham Web Museum is proud of the small part it plays in this.

 The origins of Winsham are hidden in the mists of time.
 Certainly it was in existence since long before the Norman Conquest and its name is of Saxon origin.
-The Fosse Way runs at the edge of the parish so there may be a Roman association, but nobody can be sure of this.
+The Fosse Way runs through the parish so there may be a Roman association, but nobody can be sure of this.
 The hospitality offered by its natural features suggests that it would have been an ideal place of settlement for any community during recent millennia.

 It is a pretty place, situated on a small river, the Axe, and nestling in a small wooded valley, protected from the strong south-westerly winds which from time to time race in from the sea, some ten miles away.